CAFxX/fastrand/README.md

 The atomic variant currently relies on `unsafe` to improve the performance of its CAS loops.
 It does so by calling the unexported `procyield` function in package `runtime`.
 This dependency will be removed in a future release.

-The state of the atomic variants is not padded to avoid false sharing of cachelines: if needed users should ensure that the structure is padded correctly.
+The state of the atomic variants is not padded/aligned to fill the cacheline: if needed users should pad the structure to avoid false sharing of the cacheline.

 ### Sharded variant